RemiH06/QScheduler/README.md

 ### General Description

-Scheduler for Outlook meetings, two weeks in advance
+Scheduler for Outlook meetings, two weeks in advance (sender uses scheduler).
+NOT RECOMMENDED ❌ Scheduler for meetings via smartway2book (sch uses scraper).
+RECOMMENDED ✅

-I created this originally to reserve cubicles at ITESO's library, but it's obsolete (at least for these purposes) since they moved their system to a local webpage.
+I created this originally to reserve cubicles at ITESO's library, but at least for these purposes it stopped working since they moved their system to smartway2book.
+Because of this I had to create a scraper.
+It works and it's functional.

 ## Installation